oit-ipbl/robots/robot_control/robot_control_03.md

 ![2018-11-10_17-12-28.png](./2018-11-10_17-12-28.png)

-The following information of the map points will show on the emulator used to run the `rostopic echo /clicked_point` command.
+The following information of the map points will be shown on the emulator used to run the `rostopic echo /clicked_point` command.
 You can use the `x` and `y` values.

 ```shell